TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: ANGLEF

-This keyword provides the values for a single bond angle bending parameter for a SHAPES-style Fourier potential function.
+Provides the values for a single bond angle bending parameter for a SHAPES-style Fourier potential function.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.